solar984/eqclientmod-takp/README.md

 ### Autofire
 This adds an /autofire toggle command that keeps spamming range attack.
-It is simplistic and doesn't interact with targets or regular auto attack so you need to take care to turn auto attack on and off yourself when switching to/from ranged attacks.
-Autofire will turn itself off if there is no target when it next tried to attack, but it is not totally safe and you can set a new target and accidentally shoot it.
-This is a useful feature of it for me but may not be for everybody.

 ### Character Select Rotation